 For a number of tables, data is collected for the latest audited financial year as well as restated numbers for the prior year to align with provider's published accounts.
 The footnotes to tables state where restated figures are provided.

 For more information on the coverage of the data, and the data items we collect please see:

 How do we collect finance data?

 HE providers in Wales, Scotland and Northern Ireland submit data in the winter following the end of each academic year in templates provided by HESA.
-HE providers in England submit data to the OfS in the five months after their own financial year end.
+HE providers in England submit data to the OfS, usually in the five months after their own financial year end.
 The data are quality assured and processed, including comparison against HE providers' published accounts.
-HESA then publish UK wide data in the following spring.
+HESA then aim to publish UK wide data in the following spring.
 At other points within the year, HESA publish updates to include data for HE providers in England with specific financial year end dates as that data becomes available.

 We have developed detailed specifications for the data we expect providers to return to us.
 All the data goes through several stages of validation and checking, with most HE providers submitting their data multiple times to pass these checks.
 The OfS and HESA apply similar rigorous data quality validations.